Ullswater - Lowther - Haweswater drive

 Coordinates: N 54.60844, W 2.73380

-Part of the huge Lowther Estate, Lowther Castle and Gardens stand on a site occupied by the Lowther family for over 800 years.
+Lowther Castle and Gardens are the centrepiece of the Lowther Estate and a site occupied by the Lowther family for over 800 years.
 The castle is now a shell but the impressive facades remain and are testament to the magnificent home that was built in the early 19th century.
-The castle and gardens were left in ruins in the mid 20th century but a relatively recent project has saved the castle and brought the gardens back to life.
+The castle and gardens were left in ruins in the mid 20th century but an ongoing restoration project has saved the castle and brought the gardens back to life.

 You can wander within the castle ruin and around the numerous attractive themed gardens.
 There are fabulous views of the castle from the huge gently sloping lawn and also of the Lowther valley from the limestone escarpment walk.
 Beyond this is an impressive adventure playground.
 The stable courtyard has been sympathetically renovated to provide a cafe, gift shop and toilet facilities.
+There is also cycle hire adjacent if you fancy a bike ride around Lowther Park.
 Entrance fee applies to the castle and gardens which are open daily all year.
+Free parking.

 Distance: 19.7 miles